wayfarero/CrossWay/README.md

 # CrossWay

 ## Overview
 CrossWay is a 4GL built code analysis tool developed by [Wayfare](https://wayfare.ro/) , tailor-made for Progress OpenEdge applications.
-It helps users visualize and understand the technical and functional ripple effects of code changes using either [draw.io](https://www.drawio.com/) or our own [CrossWay Diagram Viewer](https://wayfare.ro/tools/crossway/Crossway-Diagram-Viewer-Setup-v1.0.zip).
+It helps users visualize and understand the technical and functional ripple effects of code changes using either [draw.io](https://www.drawio.com/) or our own [CrossWay Visualizer]([https://wayfare.ro/tools/crossway/Crossway-Diagram-Viewer-Setup-v1.0.zip](https://wayfare.ro/downloads/crossway/)).

 A visual representation of how your code changes affect and spread throughout your entire application would be invaluable.
 CrossWay gathers cross-reference information from a selected suite of files within your 4GL code and also databases structure and produces several graphical outputs that are easy to understand, both technically and functionally.